 Propylene Glycol Deicer

-This kind of chemical is most commonly used in the boating industry and an RV.
-This solution is not extremely poisonous.
+This chemical is most commonly used in the boating industry and in an RV.
+This solution is not highly poisonous.

 It is slightly less lethal than E. glycol.
 However, it is fatal if someone ingests this solution in significant quantities.